 The artistry of the Native American silversmiths shows through in the beauty and high level of craftsmanship of our handmade sterling jewelry from New Mexico.
 It was in the 1800’s that the Spanish settlers in America first taught the Native Americans the art of silversmithing.
 In combination with the sterling the turquoise stone has been favored by the Native Americans to utilize in their jewelry.
 Evidence dating back to prehistoric times shows that ancient Native Americans were mining for Turquoise.
 This love of turquoise and commitment to a high level of silversmithing continues to this day.
 We work directly with the artists to bring you the best in handmade Native American silver jewelry.
 The most impressive examples of Native American hand made silver jewelry are made by the Zuni, Navajo, Hopi and Pueblo peoples.
 The Zuni are best known for their fine channel inlay as well as their needle point or tiny stone clusters.
 The Hopi rely on a silver on silver technique called “overlay.”
 It is the Navajos who are thought to have been the first group to begin actually silver-smithing.
-In addition the Pueblo Indians can be fine silversmiths as well.
+In addition the Pueblo Indians can be fine silversmiths as well

 MIKE SMITH AND LORETTA SMITH

-Navajo artist Sheena Jack has been silversmithing since she her early 20's.
-She is an expert at her craft.
-Sheena lives close to Prewitt NM.
-Sheena is a true artist who enjoys working with sterling silver.Sheena loves turquoise and believes turquoise is a sacred stone to the Navajo peoples.
+Sheena Jack is a Navajo woman from Prewitt NM.
+Sheena has been silversmithing for over 20 years and is an expert silversmith.
+Her mother and grandmother taught her.
+She is happy that she learned from women in her family because she values the time she spent with them.
+Her grandmother would tell her stories while making the jewelry.
+Sheena enjoys making jewelry and working with turquoise since it is a traditional stone to use.Sheena loves turquoise and believes turquoise is a sacred stone to the Navajo peoples.
 Sheena is proud of her work but she is also very humble.
 Sheena enjoys spending time with her family and loves cats.

 Greg Yazzie comes from a long line of silver smiths.
 Greg has been working around jewelry his whole life.
 Greg started out with our company polishing jewelry and moved up to a silversmith.
 Greg has a true understanding of jewelry and every aspect that goes into handmade pieces.
 Greg is known for his stamp work and how precise he is at making each piece.
 You can see from the pieces of above Greg is a true artist.
 Greg enjoys spending time with his wife and kids.